 The TCEQ has three different types of stormwater permits including the construction general permit (CGP).
 The CGP, permit number TXR150000, regulates large and small construction projects.
 Large construction projects include projects that result in the land disturbance of greater than 5 acres or a project that is a part of a common plan of development that will disturb greater than 5 acres.
-Small sites disturb less than 5 acres but more than 1 acre of land or a smaller site that is a part of a common plan of development that disturbs greater than 1 acre but less than 5 acres.
+Small sites disturb less than 5 acres but more than 1 acre of land or a smaller site that is a part of a common plan of development that less than 5 acres.
 The CGP requires that regulated construction site operators develop and implement a Stormwater Pollution Prevention Plan (SWPPP or SWP3) to reduce the discharge of pollutants from construction sites.

 The TCEQ also regulates the discharge of stormwater from municipal separate storm sewer systems (MS4s).
-The City was issued a Phase II MS4 permit under the Texas Pollution Discharge Elimination System (TPDES) general permit number TXR040000.
-The MS4 permit requires that the City regulate construction and post construction site runoff into the MS4.
-All part of the City's drainage system is considered to be the MS4 including but not limited to roadways, curbs and gutters, inlets, roadside ditches, underground storm sewer, culverts, outfall pipes and other City owned stormwater conveyances.
-The following is an excerpt from the MS4 permit that outlines the City's required activities in order to comply with the permit.
+The permittees were issued Phase II MS4 permits under the Texas Pollution Discharge Elimination System (TPDES) general permit number TXR040000.
+The MS4 permit requires that each permittee regulate construction and post construction site runoff into the MS4 to the maximum extent practicable (MEP).
+All parts of the permittee's drainage systems are considered to be the MS4 including but not limited to roadways, curbs and gutters, inlets, roadside ditches, underground storm sewer, culverts, outfall pipes and other permittee owned stormwater conveyances.
+The following is an excerpt from the MS4 permit that outlines the permittee's required activities in order to comply with the permit.

-4. Construction Site Stormwater Runoff Control
+Construction Site Stormwater Runoff Control